 Whilst accountants offer support and guidance whilst completing all the calculations for you, they often charge a considerable amount of money for the privilege.

-Arguably the best way to meet the Self Assessment tax return deadline is to take advantage of tax return software: a system that performs all the necessary calculations and sends the resultant information to HMRC.
+Arguably the best way to meet the Self Assessment tax return deadline is to take advantage of tax return software: a system that sorts through the required information that you provide, and does all the necessary calculations for you!
+It also shows you all relevant sections that apply to your personal tax affairs, and sends the resulting information to HMRC.

 With two tiers to choose from, you can relax in the knowledge that you’ll meet the Self Assessment tax return deadline without any problems.